NVIDIA/NeMo/docs/source/asr/sc/datasets.rst

-.. _sc-dataset:

 Datasets
 ========

 NeMo has scripts to convert several common ASR datasets into the format expected by the `nemo_asr` collection.
 You can get started with those datasets by following the instructions to run those scripts in the section appropriate to each dataset below.

-If you have your own data and want to preprocess it to use with NeMo ASR models, check out the `Preparing Custom ASR Data`_ section at the bottom of the page.
+If you have your own data and want to preprocess it to use with NeMo ASR models, check out the `Preparing Custom Speech Classification Data`_ section at the bottom of the page.

-.. _freesound-dataset:
+.. _Freesound-dataset:

 Freesound
 -----------

 `Freesound <http://www.freesound.org/>`_ is a website that aims to create a huge open collaborative database of audio snippets, samples, recordings, bleeps.
 Audio samples are released under Creative Commons licenses that allow their reuse.
-Researchers and developers can access Freesound content using the Freesound API to retrieve meaningful sound information such as metadata, analysis files and the sounds themselves.
+Researchers and developers can access Freesound content using the Freesound API to retrieve meaningful sound information such as metadata, analysis files, and the sounds themselves.

 **Instructions**

-Go to ``<NeMo_git_root>/scripts/freesound_download_resample`` and follow below steps to download and convert freedsound data into a format expected by the `nemo_asr` collection.
+Go to ``<NeMo_git_root>/scripts/freesound_download_resample`` and follow the below steps to download and convert freedsound data into a format expected by the `nemo_asr` collection.

 1. We will need some requirements including freesound, requests, requests_oauthlib, joblib, librosa and sox.
 If they are not installed, please run `pip install -r freesound_requirements.txt`
 2. Create an API key for freesound.org at https://freesound.org/help/developers/
 3. Create a python file called `freesound_private_apikey.py` and add lined `api_key = <your Freesound api key> and client_id = <your Freesound client id>`
-4. Authorize by run `python freesound_download.py --authorize` and visit website and paste response code
+4. Authorize by run `python freesound_download.py --authorize` and visit the website and paste response code
 5. Feel free to change any arguments in `download_resample_freesound.sh` such as max_samples and max_filesize
 6. Run `bash download_resample_freesound.sh <numbers of files you want> <download data directory> <resampled data directory>` .
 For example: